 - All for Nothing: Sometimes the final round ends with the player losing all the money theyve earned, and unless their isolated teammate signs the contract...theyre sunk.
 This happened to much dismay on the January 22nd, 2018 show, which played up a "everything rests on one decision" trailer... and lead audiences on.

-- But Thou Must!/Four Is Death: The final round requires four red balls to be dropped no matter what, one from each slot chosen throughout the episode.
-Good luck hoping where theyll end up, as theres a chance youll lose everything.
+- But Thou Must!/Four Is Death: The final round requires four red balls to be dropped no matter what, one from each slot chosen at the start of it.
+Good luck hoping where theyll end up, as theres a chance youll lose most or all of your bank.

 - Let's Get Dangerous!: The second and third questions on each round have "Double-Up" and "Triple-Up" options, where the outside contestant can elect to have two or three balls dropped respectively instead of one.
 The potential effect on the bank (and, in some cases, the possibility of having it completely wiped out) goes up considerably, especially in the third round.
 Taken Up to Eleven in the final round where four red balls are required to be dropped, and determine the fate of your winnings.

-- Scenery Porn: The Wall itself, which is massive and also a screen (video footage accompanies each question too, which is shown on the Wall).
+- Scenery Porn: The Wall itself, which is massive combination screen and pegboard (video footage accompanies each question too, which is shown on the Wall).

 - Tutorial Level: Free Fall serves as a rare game show example of one.